You will have seen and heard government advice on coronavirus

 Sale Point (Head Office)

-In response to government advice, the majority of our colleagues at Sale Point continue to work from home.
 We have recently launched an “agile working” approach which means that most colleagues who were working from Sale Point before the pandemic will be working part of the week from home and part of the week from Sale Point.

 This will be a phased approach and to start with, most colleagues will continue to work from home.
 Please be assured that we have developed different ways to work over the last 18 months and improved our technology, so this will not affect our standards of service.